No matter what ethnicity, size or age you are,

 He was horrified – that should have been the first thing they did.

 “Well, we can’t change that.
 Look, I can’t save your sight but what I can do is help extend it for a short time.
-I can give you a tablet which will affect your brain – but also work on other parts of your body which may not be desirable.
+I can give you a tablet that will affect your brain – but also work on other parts of your body which may not be desirable.
 Or I can do an operation and partially strip away the muscles that close your eyes.
 Or I can give you a half dose of botox.”

 “OK, will any of that stop my sight from disappearing?”